-Inclement Weather – The Sportsplex has a weather line (731-927-8783) which provides the most current information regarding the status of play during tournaments.
-Use this number, or check our home page as your main sources of information in the event of inclement weather.
-Calls to the main office number may go unanswered as staff members are usually busy restructuring game schedules and gathering forecast information.
+Inclement Weather – The most current information on weather is reflected on the Sportsplex website home page, regarding the status of play during tournaments.
+The Sportsplex also utilizes the RainoutLine app and Phone line (731-888-0077).
+RainoutLine automaticly posts updates to the Sportsplex Official Facebook Page as well.
+During inclement weather, calls to the main office number may go unanswered as staff members are usually busy restructuring game schedules and gathering forecast information.
 (See also Rainouts.)

-Jackson Generals – The Arizona Diamondbacks’ Double-AA minor league affiliate, playing in the Southern League, the Generals play right next door to the Sportsplex at The Ballpark at Jackson.
-When the Generals are in town during a Sportsplex tournament, they typically provide vouchers redeemable for free tickets to all teams that play here.
+Jackson Rockabillys – The Rockabillys play right next door to the Sportsplex at The Ballpark at Jackson.
+When the Rockabillys are in town during a Sportsplex tournament, they typically provide vouchers redeemable for free tickets to all teams that play here.
 These vouchers are distributed from the main Sportsplex office during tournament check-in.

 Placement Points – Every team entered in Sportsplex events receives placement points for their finishing position by the organization sanctioning the event.
 If a tournament is canceled by inclement weather after bracket play has begun, but has not been completed, the following policies apply: For Single-Elimination brackets – All teams that have not yet suffered a bracket-play loss will be ranked by the order of the seeding with which they entered bracket play, and automatically finish ahead of any teams that have been defeated in bracket play.
 All teams competing in a gold division bracket automatically finish ahead of all teams competing in a silver division bracket.
 All teams competing in a silver division bracket automatically finish ahead of all teams who did not qualify for bracket play, if any.
 As long as a No. 1 seed is still alive in bracket play, that team will be declared the champion in the event of a rainout.
 For Double-Elimination brackets – All teams that have not yet suffered a loss in the winners bracket will be ranked by the order of the seeding with which they entered bracket play, and automatically finish ahead of any teams that have been defeated in bracket play.
 All teams that are still alive in losers’ bracket play will be ranked by the order of the seeding with which they entered bracket play, and automatically finish ahead of any teams that have been eliminated from bracket play, if any.
 Examples: If six teams are still in the winners bracket at the time of a rainout, and four others have dropped into the losers bracket, the six teams still alive in the winners bracket will occupy the first six positions of the ordered finish, ranked by their seeds entering bracket play.
 The four teams in the losers bracket would make up the bottom 4 positions of the 10 teams involved.

-Playing Up – Teams that are classified as Major in the USSSA rankings are eligible to play in Sportsplex baseball tournaments, which are listed as Open, Global, or Majors events, but they also may play in AA/AAA tournaments if the following conditions are met: (1) The Major teams must play up at least one age division; (2) There must be enough Major and AAA teams in an event to avoid facing AA teams in pool play; (3) If a Major team wins one of these AA/AAA tournaments, it becomes ineligible to enter another AA/AAA event at the Sportsplex for the rest of the spring/summer season; (4) Major teams may enter AA/AAA tournaments one event at a time only.
-AAA teams may also play up in AA-only tournaments by fulfilling Item one of these conditions.
+Playing Up – Teams that are classified as Major in the USSSA rankings are eligible to play in Sportsplex baseball tournaments, which are listed as Open, Global, or Majors events, but they also may play in AAA tournaments if the following conditions are met: (1) The Major teams must play up at least one age division; (2) There must be enough Major and AAA teams in an event to avoid facing AA teams; (3) If a Major team wins one of these AAA tournaments, it becomes ineligible to enter another AAA event at the Sportsplex for the rest of the spring/summer season; (4) Major teams may enter AAA tournaments one event at a time only.
+AAA teams may also play up in AA-only tournaments by fulfilling Item One of these conditions.

 Pre-Game Warmups – There is significant space between and around the fields within the Sportsplex to conduct pre-game warmups.
 Teams may also use the outfield portion of the field on which they will play.
 No warm up is allowed in front of the dugouts for the safety of coaches and players.
 There is no pre-game practice allowed on the mounds or home plate areas, nor is any soft-toss or tee hitting allowed anywhere in the park that results in baseballs hitting fencing at close range.
 No on is allowed to warm up, take batting practice, infield, pickup games or home run derby on any fields not in use.